ericminikel/cureffi/_posts/2016-09-12-isothermal-titration-calorimetry.markdown

 We ran the experiment under the standard protocol of 20 injections of 4 seconds (2 &mu;L) each, with 180 seconds between injections.
 It was done within 4 hours.

+Here's a fiddly but important point.
+When you set up your experiment, be sure to specify filenames that are unique over the first 10 characters.
+The instrument's operating software will let you save with any length of filename with any length constant prefix, but when you later open your data in the instrument's *analysis* software (Origin Data Analysis), it will only load datasets by the first 10 characters of their filename, and it is literally unable to hold two datasets of the same 10-character name open at the same time.
+If you accidentally already gave your files long repetitive names, you're not out of luck, though: you can navigate to the raw .itc text files stored on disk and rename them.
+The filename itself is the only record of the experiment's name.

-The raw data is stored in text files; I haven't had a chance to really work on understanding their format yet but in case anyone wants to dig in, here they are:
+I haven't had a chance to really work on understanding the format of these .itc raw text files yet but in case anyone wants to dig in, here they are:

 + [FeTMPyP2HuPrP902301.itc](/media/2016/09/FeTMPyP2HuPrP902301.itc) - binding experiment
 + [FeTMPyP2buffer1.itc](/media/2016/09/FeTMPyP2buffer1.itc) - buffer-only control